mushishi78/romsey-chamber/_members/hp-pump-services.md

 country: UK
 postcode: SO51 0PW
 ---
+We are specialists in High Pressure and Ultra High Pressure Water Jets & Pumps.
+We offer a fast and reliable range of services to all sectors of the Water Jetting Industry and with over 15 years of hands on experience.

 Our Services include:

 * Service and Repair on any make of pump from 1,500 psi to 40,000 psi